-Not Weird Just Autistic is run by J.R. and Shannon, both adults on the spectrum who were diagnosed later in life (Shannon in her 30s and J.R. in his 40s).
-We have each struggled in life, as does everyone with or without a disability, to find our place and purpose in today’s world.
+Not Weird Just Autistic is run by J.R.
+Reed, an adult with autism and more specifically, an adult with Asperger's who was diagnosed later in life (in his 40s).
+He struggled in life, as does everyone with or without a disability, to find his place and purpose in today’s world.

-In different ways, our respective diagnoses provided explanations and relief, while also reinforcing the sense of separateness and inferiority that come from lives spent thinking, perceiving, and behaving differently from the majority of our peers.
-We work continually to accept ourselves and our challenges, to value our own unique perspectives and talents, and to find our voices.
+His diagnosis provided explanations and relief, while also reinforcing the sense of separateness and inferiority that come from lives spent thinking, perceiving, and behaving differently from the majority of his peers.
+He works continually to accept himself and his challenges, to value his own unique perspectives and talents, and to find his voices.

 WHAT WE BELIEVE